bdarge/mff/README.md

 ```

 ## TODO
-- Add the additional verbs such as `PATCH`, and `DELETE`
+- Add the additional REST http verbs such as `PATCH`, and `DELETE`.
-- Add a custom token to track api requests in log
+- Add a custom token to track api requests in logs.
-- Implement token based authorization, and authentication
+- Implement token based authorization, and authentication.
+- Add more validation and test on post data.
-- Include appropriate API documentation using tools such as swagger
+- Include appropriate API documentation using tools such as swagger.
 - Use a database with appropriate optimization which handles millions of records.
 Nosql
   databases such as mongodb can be a good candidate.